tidyverse/tidyverse.org/content/blog/2020-03-tibble-3-0-0/index.markdown

 We always recycled only vectors of size one in `tibble()` and `as_tibble()`.
 This now also applies to subassignment.
 We believe that most of the time this is an unintended error.
-Please use an explicit `rep()` if you really need to store a vector repeated multiple times in a column.
+Please use an explicit `rep()` if you really need to create a column that consists of multiple repetitions of a vector.

 ```r